 Local vs. National Unique ID

 Each unique official address authority that participates in the MetroGIS Regional Address Dataset must maintain a unique identifier for each address point record.
 The formatting and structure of that unique identifier is completely at the discretion of the local address authority as long as the ID can be converted to a 50 character text field in the MetroGIS dataset without losing its uniqueness.
-Because it is envisioned that this data will someday be used at a state or national level, it is desirable to have a nationally unique address ID in the MetroGIS regional dataset.
-This will be accomplished by appending the GNIS unique ID (in the 8 character text with leading zeros Census format) and a dash to the beginning of the local unique ID.
+Because this data will be used at a state or national level, it is necessary to have a nationally unique address ID in the MetroGIS regional dataset.
+If the local address authority or partnering county does not already have a procedure to create a nationally unique ID, this may be accomplished by appending the GNIS unique ID for the city or township (in the 8 character text with leading zeros Census format) and a dash to the beginning of the local unique ID.
 It must be stressed that the GNIS code is meaningless once placed in the unique ID.

 Permanence Recommendations